thoughtbot/tailwindcss-aria-attributes/README.md

 ### Boolean attributes

 Variants for boolean attributes are active when the value is `"true"` and _only_ `"true"`.
-When the attribute is missing or the value is `"false"`, the typical application of utility classes will apply.
+When the attribute is missing or the value is `"false"`, its other applicable utility classes are applied.

 Currently, the collection of variants includes support for the following boolean
 attributes: